jorenvermeersch/bachelorproef-backend/README.md

 ### Development

 - Install all dependencies: `yarn`
-- Make sure a `.env.dev` exists (see above)
+- Make sure a `.env` exists (see above)
-- Create a database with the name given in the `.env.dev` file
+- Create a database with the name given in the `.env` file
 - Start the development server: `yarn start:dev`

 ### Production

+- Make sure all environment variables are available in the environment
+- Create a database with the name given in the environment variable
 - Install all dependencies: `yarn`
-- Make sure a `.env` exists (see above)
-- Create a database with the name given in the `.env` file
 - Start the production server: `yarn start`

 ## Test this project